Ergodic and foliated kernel-differentiation method for linear responses of random systems: Introduction

-Here $W$ and $L$ are two separate and sequential limits, so we can typically pick $W\ll L$.
-This makes the estimator smaller than previous likelihood ratio formulas, where $W=L$.
-Our formula runs on only one orbit; hence, it is faster than previous likelihood ratio methods. \Cref{s:generalize} generalizes the result to cases where the randomness depends on locations and parameters.
+Here $W$ and $L$ are two separate and sequential limits, so we can generally choose $W\ll L$.
+Our formula runs on only one orbit; hence, it is faster than previous likelihood ratio methods. \Cref{s:generalize} generalizes the result to cases where randomness depends on location and parameters.

-The second contribution of this paper is that \cref{s:foliation} extends the kernel-differentiation method to the case where the phase space is partitioned by submanifolds, and the added noise and the perturbation are along the submanifolds (hence the noise is `singular' with respect to the Lebesgue measure).
-More specifically, Let $F = \{F_\alpha\}_{\alpha\in A}$ be a co-dimension $c$ foliation on $\cM$, which is basically a collection of $(M-c)$-dimensional submanifolds partitioning $\cM$, and each submanifold is called a `leaf'.
-Note that we do \textit{not} require $f$ to respect the foliation, that is, $x$ and $fx$ can be one two different leaves.
+\ree{ The third contribution of this paper is: \Cref{s:foliation} extends the kernel-differentiation method to the case where the phase space is partitioned by submanifolds, } and noise and perturbation are along the submanifolds (hence the noise is singular with respect to the Lebesgue measure). \lil{sushi} \ree{ Here we consider a more general phase space, $\cM$, an $M$-dimensional manifold. } Let $F = \{F_\alpha\}_{\alpha\in A}$ be a dimension-$c$ foliation on $\cM$, which is basically a collection of $c$-dimensional submanifolds partitioning $\cM$, and each submanifold is called a `leaf'.
+Note that we do \textit{not} require $f$ to respect the foliation, that is, $x$ and $fx$ can be on two different leaves: This is more general than systems restricted on one submanifold.
+Let $\mu_n$ be the measure for $X_n$.
 Let $p(z, x_{n+1})$ be the density of probability of $X_{n+1}$, conditioned on $f(X_n)=z$, with respect to the Lebesgue measure on $F_\alpha(z)$.
-The structure of \cref{s:foliation} is similar to \cref{s:derive}, and the main theorem is
+The structure of \Cref{s:foliation} is similar to \Cref{s:derive}, and the main theorem is

-\begin{restatable}[centralized foliated kernel-differentiation formula for $\delta h_T$ of time-inhomogeneous systems, comparable to \cref{l:dhTn}] {theorem}{silverbach} Under \cref{ass:basic,ass:folibasic} for all $n$, we have
+\begin{restatable}[centralized foliated kernel-differentiation formula for $\delta \mu_T$ of time-inhomogeneous systems, comparable to \Cref{l:dhTn}] {theorem}{silverbach} Under \Cref{ass:basic,ass:folibasic} for all $n$, we have

 Here $\Phi_{avg,T} := \int \Phi_T d \mu_T $.
 Note that here $F, \tf, f, p$ can be different for different steps. \end{restatable}